Riverside Military Academy: History

-The school was founded as Riverside Military Academy in 1907 by local professors and businessmen Haywood Jefferson Pearce and Azor Warner Van Hoose Jr with the mission of preparing ethical young men for success in college and life.
+The school was founded as Riverside Military Academy in 1907 by local professors and businessmen Heywood Jefferson Pearce and Azor Warner Van Hoose with the mission of preparing ethical young men for success in college and life.

 1911 Riverside Preparatory Academy Yearbook showing Pearce as secretary of the board of directors.

 Riverside opened its doors in fall 1908.
 It gained some prominence after 1913, when a young professor from Stone Mountain, Georgia, Edgar Dunlap "Sandy" Beaver (later a general) became the director of the school's Academics and Military Department.

 Riverside opened a winter campus in Hollywood, Florida, in 1931.
 It was briefly used as a Naval Air Gunners School during World War II.
 It was sold in 1984.

 The Gainesville campus underwent renovations from 1997 until 2004, adding a barracks building, academics building, gymnasium, and a library and performing arts center.

 In 2022, the school rebranded as Riverside Preparatory Academy to emphasize its rigorous academic program, while still holding on to a modified military mission.

 Robert Brittain Daniel, a lawyer, is the current president.